1MuhammadFarhanAslam/Python/03_Machine Learning/Readme.md

 | Watching traffic lights and knowing when to cross the road | Self-driving Cars |
 | Understanding a friend's mood by how they talk | Sentiment Analysis |
 | Identifying new fashion trends while shopping | Recommendation Systems |

 ---

-**"Machine Learning is the art of training a machine through data, so that it becomes smart enough to handle new situations and make decisions — just like how a mother says: 'Learn, my child, understand the colors of the world'."**

----